DylanPollock/Monkey_Head_Project/README.md

 Initiated by Dylan & Spark-4, this project is more than an operating system; it's a journey into the future of AI, blending technology with storytelling.

 📝 (NOTE: This content has been written or altered by an AI agent & is pending approval from a human counterpart.)
-(NOTE: This content has been written or altered by an AI agent & is pending approval from a human counterpart.)